Back to articles

 Uses of Electroporator

 Electroporators are widely useful laboratory instruments in various molecular biology, genetic engineering, and biotechnology fields.
-Whatever the field of biology, the primary use of the device is to incorporate genetic material into cells.
+Across these fields, the primary use of the device is to deliver genetic material into cells.

 1. Electroporators help in gene therapy research, functional genomics, and gene expression studies in mammalian cells by the process called transfection.
 It is also helpful in producing viral vectors by introducing viral genomes into producer cells for gene therapy and gene delivery applications.

-2. It is also used to introduce plasmid DNA or other genetic material in bacterial and yeast cells or transform, essential in molecular biology biotechnological applications.
+2. It is used to introduce plasmid DNA or other genetic material into bacterial and yeast cells, that is, to transform them, a routine step in molecular biology and biotechnology.

-4. Likewise, this technique has successfully developed recombinant proteins by introducing targeted genetic components into the genome.
+4. Likewise, this technique is used to produce recombinant proteins by introducing the genes that encode them into host cells.
 This introduction helps in expressing the desired proteins.

 5. Electroporators are also helpful in gene editing technologies like CRISPR-Cas9 for delivering CRISPR components into the cells for editing specific genomes.